 January 14, 2021

-On any given day or night over the last sixty years Bill Hanna was somewhere in Charlotte, sharing the music that he loved.
-Teacher, musician, bandleader and ringleader, he was an all-around force of nature.
-He was the tree with deep roots, determined to grow and reach out to others, so that they might grow as well.
+On any given day or night over the past sixty years, Bill Hanna could be found somewhere in Charlotte, sharing the music he loved.
+A teacher, musician, bandleader, and ringleader, he was a true force of nature — deeply rooted and always reaching outward so others could grow alongside him.

-From the beginning, Hanna’s life was in music.
-Proficient in both piano and trombone, he played across the country with Woody Herman’s Herd, The Glenn Miller Orchestra, and the Stan Kenton Orchestra.
-His heart, however, lay in Charlotte, and in teaching.
+From the beginning, Hanna’s life was rooted in music.
+Proficient in both piano and trombone, he toured the country with Woody Herman’s Herd, the Glenn Miller Orchestra, and the Stan Kenton Orchestra.
+His heart, however, remained in Charlotte — and in teaching.
 Hanna began teaching in the Charlotte-Mecklenburg school system in 1960.
-When he retired in 1990, he transitioned to CPCC to start teaching again.
+After retiring in 1990, he returned to the classroom at CPCC to continue sharing his passion.

 “If you play jazz, you will eventually know that you are never going to master it.
 You keep learning it until you die,” Hanna once said.
 “The more you know, the more there is to know.”

-Hanna was always restless, always thinking, organizing, and playing music.
-He believed that Charlotte could be a mecca for jazz.
-A home for a city full of talented musicians, built one person at a time, and one gig at a time.
+Hanna was always restless — constantly thinking, organizing, and playing music.
+He believed that Charlotte could become a mecca for jazz: a home for a city full of talented musicians, built one person at a time, one gig at a time.

 “Bill Hanna took me under his wing when I couldn’t even read music,” acclaimed Charlotte saxophonist Adrian Crutchfield posted Thursday morning.
 “At age 14, he let me join his jazz improv class for free.
 Called me on my bull when I needed [it], and let me slide when I make mistakes.”

-Last year, Middle C Jazz held an appreciation show and jam for Hanna.
-Ziad Jazz Quartet, Airstream, Doug Henry, Tyrone Jefferson, A Sign of The Times, and the David Pankey Trio played that night.
-All friends, students, fellow musicians in attendance.
-Sixty years after Bill Hanna began teaching, a show dedicated to him sold out the newest jazz venue in Charlotte.
+Last year, Middle C Jazz hosted an appreciation show and jam session for Hanna.
+The Ziad Jazz Quartet, Airstream, Doug Henry, Tyrone Jefferson, A Sign of the Times, and the David Pankey Trio performed that night — all friends, students, and fellow musicians.
+Sixty years after Bill Hanna began teaching, a show in his honor sold out Charlotte’s newest jazz venue.

-Hanna’s passing at age 88 means that we– his friends and fans– are left to ponder his works and music.
-Taking stock of a person’s life when that person never paused to do the same can seem strange, but somewhere tonight, the music plays on.
-Which is what Bill Hanna always wanted.
-To learn, grow, and play on.
+Hanna’s passing at age 88 leaves his friends and fans reflecting on his life and legacy.
+Taking stock of someone’s journey — when that person rarely paused to do so himself — can feel unusual.
+But somewhere tonight, the music plays on.
+And that’s exactly what Bill Hanna always wanted: to learn, grow, and keep playing.

-The legacy of Bill Hanna is more than his music.
-It is the musicians that grew from his influence.
-As Bill once said, building a jazz mecca, “one student at a time.”
-In its ongoing echoes, the music and teachings of Bill Hanna live on, for all the seasons to come.
+Bill Hanna’s legacy extends beyond his music.
+It lives in the musicians shaped by his influence.
+As he once said, building a jazz mecca happens ‘one student at a time.’
+Through its ongoing echoes, the music and teachings of Bill Hanna live on — for all the seasons to come.

 Read next: